The Steiner Fund

 Honoring Catherine Steiner

-The Steiner Fund is named in honor of Catherine Steiner, whose life’s work is deeply interwoven with the fabric of our school.
+The Steiner Fund is named in honor of Catherine Steiner, whose life’s work is deeply interwoven with the fabric of our school and who remains a guiding presence in its life today.

 For decades, Catherine has brought extraordinary insight, dedication, and clarity to her work with children and families.
 At the center of her work is a deep belief: that each child deserves to be seen, understood, and guided in a way that allows them to grow into their full potential.